Where’s My Disk Space Going?

 This is the result of running TreeSize on C:\ of a basic Windows 10 installation.

-TreeSize results.
+TreeSize results on a typical machine.
 Click for larger image.
 (Screenshot: askleo.com)

-The primary information here is a list of all of the top-level folders on the C: drive with the amount of disk space they consume.
-It’s sorted by decreasing disk space, so the biggest space-consumers are at the top.
+The primary information here is a list of all of the top-level folders on the C: drive and the amount of disk space they consume.
+It’s sorted by decreasing disk space, so the biggest space consumers are at the top.

-Not surprisingly, it shows that the “Windows” folder and everything it contains consumes the most space.
+Unsurprisingly, it shows that the Windows folder and everything it contains uses the most space.

 Digging deeper

-You can see the contents of the next level of folders by clicking the small greater-than sign to the left of the folder name.
-Here’s the Windows folder expanded:
+You can see the contents of the next level of folders by clicking the greater-than sign (“>”) to the left of the folder name.
+Here’s the Windows folder expanded.

-TreeSize Windows folder.
+TreeSize details on the Windows folder.
 Click for larger image.
 (Screenshot: askleo.com)

 TreeSize on user files

 It’s useful to see what’s stored in your user account folders.
-In Windows, that means looking at the contents of “C:\Users\<login name>.”
-In my case, that’s C:\Users\lnote.
+In Windows, that means looking at the contents of “C:\Users\%USERNAME%.”
+In my case, that’s C:\Users\leon.

-Treesize user account folder.
+TreeSize reporting on a user folder.
 Click for larger image.
 (Screenshot: askleo.com)

-You can see that AppData and its contents take up the most space in my account, while the Evernote folder is next.
+You can see that AppData and its contents take up the most space in my account.

 Your machine